One That Got Away

 You made such drastic changes to the way you dealt with relationships that your family and friends could hardly believe the person you had become.
 You were once a juvenile boy who approached relationships in a lacklustre manner.
 But you made me feel like I was all you wanted, all you needed; that on some mornings, I was your motivation to get out of bed.

-You became the kind of guy who’d plan an Easter egg hunt at your backyard because I had never experienced one before, then take photos of me hop around in your oversized t-shirt.
-You’d take us on scenic drives, because you knew how much I loved the salty breeze in my hair; while my eyes were set on the view, yours were on me.
+You became the kind of guy who’d plan an Easter egg hunt in your backyard because I had never experienced one before, then take photos of me hop around in your oversized t-shirt.
+You’d take us on scenic drives because you knew how much I loved the salty breeze in my hair; while my eyes were set on the view, yours were on me.

 It would only be fitting for this love story to take a tragic turn.
-Read: An Open Letter to The One That Got Away.
 This is where things headed straight for the downward spiral, and I claim full responsibility for it.

 I let myself take you for granted, and in the process, lost respect for you.
 I tore apart your sanguine nature and got used to receiving while you did all the giving.
 We got into numerous fights—ones so petty I can’t recall what they were about.
 It was always you being the problem solver who tried to fix things, only to be confronted with my contemptuous behaviour.